Why Choose FNBT

 President Eldred began to present himself in even more important community roles.
 An active volunteer, he has maintained the tradition of community service established by both his grandfather and great-grandfather and has played an important part in banking circles in the state as well.

 In 1998, John Eldred's son Steven became President of First National Bank and Trust Company.
 In the past few years, First National Bank and Trust Company has experienced a great deal of regional growth, acquiring Macktown State Bank with offices in Roscoe and Rockton, Illinois in February 2001.
 In March of 2003, FNBT successfully finalized the purchase of three Amcore offices in the communities of Clinton and Darien.
 In 2007 a branch was added in Janesville, Wisconsin.
 In 2009 three Amcore offices in the Monroe and Argyle communities were purchased.
-This acquisition increased First National Bank and Trust's offices to thirteen full service locations.
+This acquisition increased First National Bank and Trust's offices to twelve full service locations.